Discord is launching a game store

 - Starbound

-While eleven games may not seem like much, you can bet they’ll offer more than that in time.
+While 11 games may not seem like much, you can bet they’ll offer more than that in time.
 See that screenshot up top?
 You don’t dedicate an entire tab in some of your app’s most prime screen real estate unless you’re hoping to make it a key part of your business.

 Taking things one more step forward, Discord is also getting into (temporary) exclusives — or, as it calls them, “First on Discord” games.
 While it doesn’t mention names and none will roll out with today’s beta, Discord says it’ll soon highlight select indie games that’ll be available only on Discord for the first 90 days-or-so after their respective launches.

 Meanwhile, the company is also testing the idea of building up its premium subscription add-on, Discord Nitro, into a game subscription service.
-Whereas the $5-per-month service previously primarily got you a few mostly-aesthetic perks like animated avatars, a special profile badge, and bigger upload limits, the same 50,000 players mentioned above (or, at least, those on Windows) will get access to a rotating set of games.
+Whereas the $5-per-month service previously primarily got you a few mostly aesthetic perks like animated avatars, a special profile badge and bigger upload limits, the same 50,000 players mentioned above (or, at least, those on Windows) will get access to a rotating set of games.

 The first games hitting the subscription beta: